2009 Ride: No. 87 NEMCO Motorsports Toyota

 Summary: An utter and total complete joke, and only Joe’s accountant is laughing.
-That such a cynical business strategy could yield over two million dollars in earnings shows just how bad things are with this economy and this sport.
-Richard Petty never earned more than six hundred thousand dollars in prize money in a season, and he won seven championships and 200 races.
+That such a cynical business strategy could yield over $2 million in earnings shows just how bad things are with this economy and this sport.
+Richard Petty never earned more than $600,000 in prize money in a season, and he won seven championships and 200 races.
 (Well, OK, 199 and he stole one.)
-Normally, to make that much money with such a criminal level of ineptitude you’d have to work in Hollywood, Washington D.C., or on Wall Street as an investment banker.
+Normally, to make that much money with such a criminal level of ineptitude you’d have to work in Hollywood, Washington D.C. or on Wall Street as an investment banker.

 So, I’m going to go way out on a limb here and predict that Nemechek will probably miss the Chase again in 2010.
-He might make it in 2011…if there’s only twelve teams left competing on the circuit.
+He might make it in 2011… if there’s only 12 teams left competing on the circuit.
 Wanna hear something scary?
-Richard Petty earned 8.5 million dollars in prize money during his Cup career that spanned four decades.
-“I’m a Ho” Joe has earned over 35 million bucks in prize money.
+Petty earned $8.5 million in prize money during his Cup career that spanned four decades.
+“I’m a Ho” Joe has earned over $35 million in prize money.